FingerRec/Faster-rcnn_Ship_detection/README.md

 [![](https://img.shields.io/badge/Nvidia-CUDA--GPU-blue.svg)][cuda]

 > Install these toolboxs from MatlabR2018b app manager directly.
 > A cuda-avilable gpu is auto used in matlab.
-Make sure you have a GPU, cpu train is very cery slow.
+Make sure you have a GPU, cpu train is very slow.

 ## Screenshots